Research degrees

 Astronomy

-We have international programmes of observational, theoretical, laboratory-based and mission-based astronomy research, focusing on all four of the key science questions of European astronomy and aligned with the Science & Technology Facilities Council (STFC) science challenges:
+We have international programmes of observational, theoretical, laboratory-based and mission-based astronomy research, focusing on a number of the key science questions of European and UK astronomy, including:

 • Do we understand the extremes of the Universe?